WanluLiuLab/yasim/Readme.md

 YASIM serves for different simulation purposes.
 For example, it can be used to simulate count matrix from reference genome annotation, or to simulate raw FASTQ reads from user-provided count matrix.
 When combined with other tools, user can also simulate reads from genome with Single Nucleotide Polymorphism (SNP), Insertions \& Deletions (InDels), Structural Variations (SVs) and other genomic variations.

 YASIM does not have the ability to generate machine noises for each sequencer, and third-party DNA- or RNA-Seq simulators (Referred to as Low-Level Read generators, LLRGs) are needed to convert cDNA sequences to reads with machine errors and quality information [^qual].
 This gives YASIM extreme flexibility over sequencer models.
-Till now, YASIM can simulate most Illumina NGS sequencers and most pacBio/ONT TGS sequencing platforms.
+Till now, YASIM can simulate most Illumina NGS sequencers and most PacBio/ONT TGS sequencing platforms.

-[^qual]: Except PacBio Sequel model.
+[^qual]: Except PacBio Sequel/Sequel II model.

 YASIM is designed to be modularized, as some of the modules are general-purpose and can be used in other simulation tasks.
 Implemented in Python 3, YASIM follows Object-Oriented Programming (OOP) styles and can be easily extended.
 Theoretically, YASIM can run on any platform that supports Python3.
 However, most LLRG are POSIX-only (i.e., work on GNU/Linux, MacOS and friends).
 So it is recommended to deploy this tool inside major GNU/Linux distributions like Ubuntu, Debian, CentOS, Fedora, etc. Using YASIM on Microsoft Windows Subsystem of Linux (WSL), version 1 or 2, is **NOT** recommended -- It would lead to impaired performance and may cause other problems due to LLRG incompatibilities.
 Using YASIM on other platforms (e.g., Oracle Solaris) is neither tested nor recommended.